iqbaladan/iqbaladan.github.io/about/index.md

   creditlink: http://wegraphics.net/downloads/free-ultimate-blurred-background-pack/
 ---

-Iqbal Adan is a Linux and FLOSS enthusiast and a Web Developer from Indonesia.
+Iqbal Adan is a Linux/FLOSS enthusiast and a Web Developer from Indonesia.
 This blog is his place to jot down his learning experiences both Linux/FLOSS and Web Development.
 He chooses to blog in Bahasa.
+He also writes his opinions and thoughts about his daily life on [Wordpress](https://iqbaladan.wordpress.com) sometimes.

 ### More Information